 Since social media is so much a part of our everyday lives, a word of caution is in order: Avoid posting anything on social media concerning your divorce.
 Any information you put up for the world to see can have a negative impact on your case.
 Furthermore, do not delete any previous posts, tweets or pictures because the court may interpret this as an effort to destroy evidence, which is illegal.

 Sometimes people make decisions in the heat of the moment that ultimately are not for the best.
 Before you serve your spouse as the petitioner in a divorce action, think about what went wrong in your marriage and consider the consequences of parting ways, especially when children are involved.
 Before you begin your Riverside or San Bernardino Counties County divorce proceedings, be sure this is what you want.
-If you wish to proceed, the Michelanne Hrubic legal team is standing by to help.
-Reach us online or by phone at (951) 289-3488 to arrange a consultation.
+If you wish to proceed, the Michelanne Hrubic family law legal team in Riverside is standing by to help.
+Reach us online or by phone at 951-888-0631 to arrange a consultation.